 The Government of Yukon is pleased to announce the selection of 11 new artworks for inclusion in the Yukon Permanent Art Collection.

-The new additions showcase an array of stylistic approaches and themes through a wide range of media including sculpture, textile, painting, drawing and printmaking.
+The selected works showcase an array of stylistic approaches and themes and represent a wide range of media including carving, photography, painting, beadwork, knife making and even snow shovelling.

-The works were selected through the annual call for submissions process held by the Government of Yukon and the Friends of Yukon Permanent Art Collection.
-This year 68 artists submitted 144 works of art for consideration.
+The pieces were selected through the annual call for submissions process held by the Yukon government and the Friends of Yukon Permanent Art Collection (FOYPAC).
+Selections were made from 129 submissions by 58 artists.

 A public exhibition to officially unveil the new artwork will be held this fall.